 In the UK the personal statement is more formal and structured around academic achievements, motivation and extracurricular activities.

 Make sure you tailor your application to each university, rather than copying and pasting each section.
 Admissions tutors can always tell.

 If English is not your first language you will need to take an English as a foreign language test.
 Read one applicant’s experience, with tips here.

 Resources: writing applications

-In the UK the deadline for submitting Ucas applications is 15 January 2017.
+In the UK the deadline for submitting Ucas applications is usually the middle of January.
 Elsewhere deadlines often vary with different colleges, so it is essential that you check carefully.

 Once you have hit the big red button on all your applications, the waiting game begins.
 For some universities there will be interviews at the second stage of the application process, but if not you’ll have to sit tight until decisions are announced.

 After that, the decision is largely in your hands.
 If you are applying internationally, now is the time to prepare your visa application, and if you have yet to sort out funding, it is well worth looking into your options.